 Stop thinking that you have to be unblamable, because it’s impossible, and because it makes you easy prey to power-mongers.

 If you make a mistake (and you will), fix it and move on.
 If your friend does, try to help him or her fix it.
-But stop responding to people throwing guilt at you as a weapon.
+But stop responding to people throwing guilt at you.
+Be clear on this point, please:

 Make yourself a better person and work to make the world better, but not out of guilt or a belief in some essential lack.
 Make the world better because you want a better world.
 Do this for yourself, your family and friends, and even for those who attack you; or at least for their children.